QQSolutions/QQCatalystAPI/README.md

 Please tell us how we can make the APIs better.
 If you have a specific feature request or if you found a bug, <a href='mailto:apidev@qqsolutions.com'>please let us know!</a>

 <h5>Legal</h5>
+Users of the API must agree to the <a href='https://github.com/QQSolutions/QQCatalystAPI/blob/master/QQ%20Catalyst%20API%20TOU%20Agreement.pdf?raw=true' parent='_blank'>terms of service</a>.
 QQ Catalyst is a registered trademark of QQSolutions, Inc.